glowlabs-org/glow-contracts/README.md

 4. Request For Comment Proposals
     - When an RFC proposal is passed, veto council members must give written feedback on the RFC contents
     - RFC proposals do not have to be ratified by glow stakers
-    - RFC Proposals can in theory be vetoed, but they are assumed valid the second they are selected
+    - RFC Proposals can in theory be vetoed, but they are assumed valid once they get selected as the most popular proposal of the week.
 5. Change GCA Requirements
     -  This proposal type changes the requirements that the GCA's should adhere to
     -  Requires ratification from glow stakers